Chile Changes Travel Entry Requirements Due to Omicron Variant — What to Know

 In addition to the new requirements, Chile will also suspend entry to travelers who have been in South Africa, Zimbabwe, Namibia, Botswana, Lesotho, Eswatini, and Mozambique for 14 days.

-Initially, when the country opened to fully vaccinated visitors, there was a 5-day quarantine protocol in place, however, the requirement will be lifted in just a few weeks, Chile's tourism board confirmed to Travel + Leisure.
+Initially, when the country opened to fully vaccinated visitors, there was a five-day quarantine protocol in place.

 Chile twice closed its borders during the pandemic, first in March 2020.
 It reopened in late November before closing again in April 2021 as the new variants emerging around the world pushed countries to rethink their policies.
 Most recently, in November of 2021, Chile required a negative PCR test and vaccine approval but did not require vaccinated travelers to test again upon arrival, as stated by the State Department.